grafana/tempo/operations/tempo-mixin/README.md

 # tempo-mixin

-Once installed, Dashboards, rules, and alerts are in the [`yamls`](./yamls) folder.
-Use them directly in Prometheus & Grafana to monitor Tempo.
+Once installed, dashboards, rules, and alerts are in the [`yamls`](./yamls) folder.
+Use them directly in Prometheus and Grafana to monitor Tempo.

 ## Build